Decision on Objection

 After reviewing your additional documents and/or information, the officer will contact you to explain the final decision and mail you (and your representative, if you have one) a letter confirming it.
 We will then issue a notice of reassessment based on the final decision.

-If your objection is denied, the tax dispute processing officer will call you to explain his or her position and the result of his or her review.
+If your objection is denied, the tax dispute processing officer will call you to explain their position and the result of their review.

 If your file is incomplete, you will be able to send the officer additional documents or information within a reasonable time that you and the officer agree on.
 The time limit will be specified in writing.